We have been purging our house since January 2015 (even if we felt like we aren’t very good at it).

 The kitchen is the heart of our home, and there is lots of ‘stuff’.
 But it has value to us.
 So I’m okay with it.

 The idea of becoming a minimalist family can feel really distant to most people.
 But it isn’t so black and white.
 It isn’t about a stark house filled with only three wooden toys for the children and set of ceramic bowls for all meals.
-It’s not about deprivation.
-It is about decisions.
+It is a tool to help you find out more about the life you do want.
 It is about going through the purging process.
 Letting go of what needs letting go, removing the excess distractions and filling your home with things of value to you and your family.

 Side note: Because we love food so much….and saving money, I’ve started this brand new Pinterest board called Frugal Foodies board for me and some fellow moms to post recipes we have tried and loved.
 If you would like to join it and pin along with us, then follow me on Pinterest and send me a message 🙂 The more the merrier!